dmsc/fastbasic/manual.md

     Hello "world"

+You can also include any character with it's hexadecimal code using `$` just after the closing quote, with no spaces around.
+This is the only way to include an ENTER character inside a string constant, see this example:

+    PRINT "Hello"$9B"world"$2E$2E

+Will print:

+    Hello

+    world..

 The bracket operator `[` `]` allows
 creating a string from a portion of another, and accepts two forms: